bijanstha7/Calculator/README.md

 # Calculator
-calculator using HTML, CSS, and JavaScript.
+calculator using HTML, CSS, and JavaScript with light and dark theme.
+ Link: